 Guest post by Caleb Allison.

 Caleb Allison loves going out to the movies, especially when they are menacing, cryptic, or horrific.
-A PhD candidate at Indiana University, he splits his time between scholarly research and filmmaking.
+A PhD student at Indiana University, he splits his time between scholarly research and filmmaking.
 He has a passion for the look and feel of super 8mm and 16mm film and uses them whenever the universe aligns, and will watch anything by Andrei Tarkovsky, Terrence Malick, or John Carpenter anytime, anywhere.